Location: The Arches, Villiers Street

 - All Bar One – Villiers Street, pub, chain

-- Bells Italia – The Strand, chain, wide ranging menu, vouchers available
+- Bella Italia – The Strand, chain, wide menu, vouchers available

 The Charing Cross Theatre is a small venue so the view from all of the seats is good and unobstructed.
 The best seats are in the front block of the Stalls (row B to J).
 The rear block of the Stalls is from row K back to X, and also offers good views.
 There is a walkway in front of row K, so this row offers extra legroom.